-Shea oil is an incredible natural healer, and can be used to help treat dry skin, eczema and various other skin conditions with great results.
-Vitamins, minerals and essential fatty acids lend extremely nourishing properties to this oil, which will help to keep skin healthy and bright.
+Garden of Wisdom's Shea Nut Oil is an incredible natural healer and can be used to help treat dry skin, eczema, and various other skin conditions with excellent results.
+Vitamins, minerals, and essential fatty acids lend incredibly nourishing properties to this oil, which will help to keep skin healthy and bright.
 Shea oil leaves a light protective barrier on the skin, which will help to keep it safe from harmful pollutants.
-As a natural anti-inflammatory, shea oil will help to reduce swelling and irritation of the skin.
+As a natural anti-inflammatory, shea oil will help reduce swelling and skin irritation.
 Stores well under any condition, but extreme heat will lessen the shelf life.
-The Shea oil is obtained as a fractionated "by-product" of Shea butter and it comes directly from the seed where the liquid oleins are removed from the thicker stearines.
-As a result this product has a fairly thick consistency.
-For cosmetic use only.
+The Shea Nut Oil is obtained as a fractionated "by-product" of Shea butter, and it comes directly from the seed where the liquid oleins are removed from the thicker stearines.
+As a result, this product has a fairly thick consistency for cosmetic use only.

-Properties feels elegant on the skin, anti-inflammatory, used for dry, eczema, and other various conditions, protective, nourishing, healing
+Properties feel elegant on the skin, anti-inflammatory, used for dryness, eczema, and other various conditions, protective, nourishing, healing

 Botanical Name: Butyrospermum parkii